Free (or Cheap) College for Seniors and Retirees in All 50 States

 Maryland

-The University System of Maryland knows retirees crave college knowledge.
-To that end, folks 60 (the age identified by the University System of Maryland as “senior citizen” territory) or older get their tuition waived at any of the schools for up to three courses per semester.
+The University System of Maryland knows retirees crave knowledge.
+To that end, folks 60 or older can get their tuition waived at any of the state's schools for up to three courses per semester.

 Bonus: If you apply and receive the system’s Golden Identification Card, you will be “eligible for any privileges (for example, use of the libraries)” that the particular school you’re attending deems worthy, including student events.
 Unless you’re enrolled as a full-time student, retirees cannot use the health facilities unless there’s an emergency.